-FNMS introduces students to the theoretical, historical, aesthetic and global dimensions of cinema and digital media.
+FNMS introduces students to the theoretical, historical, aesthetic, global and technological dimensions of cinema and digital media.
 Such media inform not only how we understand and value representation, but how we understand and value the ideas, peoples, places and cultures that we see represented.
 As information and communication technologies comprise an ever more prominent aspect of daily life, their social, psychological, cultural, political, economic and environmental impact becomes increasingly consequential.
 So too does the need to identify, study and responsibly contribute to that impact.